18F/ntis-gov/our_work/index.md

 ### Our process

 Our process begins with you.
 Our team works fast, in the open, and with Joint Venture Partners.
 Together we'll build a new product or service.
 We'll work with you to continuously improve it until it meets your needs.
-In this public-private partnership, we adhere to the highest privacy and security standards: We support only trusted data networks; we follow rigorous privacy and security guidelines.

 For agencies, the process looks something like this: